pohern/warTheCardGame/README.md

 4. Define the required variables used to track the state of the game
 5. Store elements on the page that will be accessed in code more than once in variables to make code more concise, readable, and performant.
 6. Upon loading, the app should:
-  * Initialize the state variables
+  * Initialize the start of game
-  * Render those values to the page
   * Wait for the user to click the play button
+  * Take in the input on the number of players
+  * Create the card deck
+  * Shuffle the card deck
+  * Equally distribute the cards based on the number of players
-5. Handle the conditons for determining a round winner
+7. Handle the conditons for determining a round winner
-6. Handle a condition if the cards match
+8. Handle a condition if the cards match
-7. If one player has all the cards, they win
+9. If one player has all the cards, they win
-8. Handle a player clicking the replay button
+10. Handle a player clicking the replay button